Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: DISCUSSION

 Some observational studies also characterized quenching timescales, which are typically much harder to infer from observations.
 For example, \citet{Fillingham2019} characterized the infall time for the population of MW satellite galaxies using \emph{Gaia} DR2 proper motion measurements from \citet{Fritz2018}.
 They found that the inferred quenching timescales for satellites of the MW within the mass range of $10^5 M_\odot \lesssim M_\star \lesssim 10^8 M_\odot$ is consistent with rapid cessation of star formation after infall \citep{Fillingham2015, Fillingham2016, Fillingham2018}, while satellites with mass $M_\star < 10^5 M_\odot$ are primarily quenched by reionization at early cosmic times, in agreement with our results.
 Figures~\ref{fig:tau90_tinfall} and \ref{fig:tdelay_mass} show that ultra faint dwarfs (UFDs) at a critical mass scale of $M_\star \sim 10^5 M_\odot$ and have a quenching timescale $\tau_{90}$ close to the end of reionization, and that satellites of mass $10^5 M_\odot \lesssim M_\star \lesssim 10^7 M_\odot$ have either a negative or close to 0 delay time.

 Moreover, Figure~\ref{fig:CMD} shows that the Auriga simulations lack blue, low-luminosity satellites that exist in observations such as ELVES.
 To test if Auriga has these satellites at all, we computed NUV-$g$ colours for all satellites in the high-resolution region ($ < $1 Mpc from each host).
 However, we do not find any faint, blue satellites at all in the high-resolution region, suggesting that an issue of the model is at play here.
+In this faint regime of low mass satellites ($M_g > -12$), our model appears to fail to capture satellite star formation histories.
+This appears not to be due to a lack of resolution, as L3 and L4 demonstrate the same trends, but due to the model itself.

 One possible explanation for this discrepancy is the lack of low-temperature/molecular gas cooling in the stellar feedback and interstellar medium (ISM) model employed in the Auriga simulations.
 Auriga uses the subgrid ISM model of \citet{Springel.Hernquist2003}, which does not directly simulate the dense molecular gas but rather assumes it to be below the resolution of gas cells and treats it as in pressure equilibrium with the hot phase of the ISM.
 For faint satellites, when the UV radiation disturbs the gas, the effect of molecular gas self-shielding is likely underestimated.
 These cells therefore heat and stop forming stars more quickly than they should.
 In low-mass satellites, this effect likely prevents extended, low-level star formation that would make the system bluer, causing the lack we see in Figure~\ref{fig:CMD}.
 For example, in simulations of a dwarf galaxy heavily influenced by UV heating, \citet{Simpson2013} found that dense molecular gas could continue to self-shield, extending the SFH of an isolated dwarf system that would otherwise be quenched by external UV heating.